jeremeamia/ASU-CS-Sample-MovieLibrary/README.md

 - Model unit tests
     - Show how to mock the database
     - Show how to mock the web service
-- Unit tests for other classes
+- Doc blocks for helpers and models (time permitting)
-- Doc blocks on all classes
+- Unit tests for other classes (time permitting)
 - Improve web design (time permitting)